 It's big brother, the knife-blade cartridge fuse, is similarly shaped with blades on each end.
 The difference is that they protect circuits above 60 amps up to 600 amps.
 All of these fuses can be installed and removed by using a special tool, a fuse puller.
 It mimics the shape of the fuse and snaps over the fuse for easy removal.
 It is usually made out of plastic.

-Cartridge fuses are cylindrical in shape and have the contact points at either end.
+Cartridge fuses are cylindrical and have the contact points at either end.

 These fuses are used in fuse panels and disconnects for amperages over 30 amps.